 During the summer between your junior and senior years, you will read widely about your chosen topic.
 You will also prepare a formal honors proposal for the department to evaluate in September.
 The proposal should include a detailed discussion of the project's purpose, methods, and a bibliography.
 Proposals are normally three to five pages in length.
-There is some funding available to support your summer pre-honors research.

 You will review your proposal with your honors advisor before submitting it to the honors committee.
 You must submit the written project description to the Economics Honors Committee no later than the end of the first week of the first semester of your senior year.

 In some years, we offer a one-credit course entitled Junior Research Seminar (Economics 491).
 If you are considering an independent research project, please consider enrolling in this class.

 You will be admitted into the program after the Registrar and Dean of A&S certify your eligibility and after the Economics Honors Committee accepts your project proposal.

 In addition to your honors advisor, you need to select 2 other faculty members to serve as your honors committee.
 One should be another member of the Economics Department, and one should be from another department.

 They are the ones grading your project.
 This committee will judge your thesis and conduct the oral defense of your project.